-The Play Space Strategy considers financial and resource implications from the perspective of both maintaining and upgrading current play spaces and major capital upgrades such as full rebuild or new build.
+The Play Space Strategy considers financial and resource implications from the perspective of both maintaining and upgrading current play spaces, and major capital upgrades such as full rebuild or new build.

-High level indicative costs are provided in the Recommendations by Reserve table on page 71 but should be considered indicative only and delivery of these recommendations is subject to funding being available in future Council budgets and the scope agreed to at that time.
+High level indicative costs are provided in the Recommendations by Reserve table on page 71 but should be considered indicative only.

+Delivery of these recommendations is subject to funding being available in future Council budgets and the scope agreed to at that time.

-If implemented in full the playground renewals, upgrades and new play spaces could cost over \$5M over the life of the Strategy.
+If implemented in full, the playground renewals, upgrades and new play spaces could cost over \$5M over the life of the Strategy.

-Once endorsed, the recommendations in the Draft Play Space Strategy should be incorporated into Council integrated asset management plan and capital investment should be aligned with Council's capacity to maintain the facilities into the future, particularly where new, or upgraded playground are recommended.
+Once endorsed, the recommendations in the draft play strategy will be incorporated into Council integrated asset management plan and capital investment will be aligned with Council's capacity to maintain the facilities into the future, particularly where new, or upgraded playgrounds are recommended.

-As part of its strategic asset management, Council needs to incorporate adequate budget for inspections, repairs, maintenance, urgent safety issues in addition to removal and replacement of equipment that is at or near the end of their useful life.
+As part of its strategic asset management, Council is required to incorporate adequate budget for inspections, repairs, maintenance, urgent safety issues in addition to removal and replacement of equipment that is at or near the end of their useful life.

-This approach should also include adding elements that improve play value and amenity with the intention of meeting community expectations and minimise large capital expenditure in future years.
+This approach should also include adding elements that improve play value and amenity with the intention of meeting community expectations.

-Property and Assets - Failure to maintain, renew and expand our assets in a timely and robust way, which considers service and delivery needs by not implementing the recommendations of the ROSS which notes poor condition and safety concerns.
+Property and Assets: Failure to maintain, renew and expand our assets in a timely and robust way, which considers service and delivery needs by not implementing the recommendations of the ROSS which notes poor condition and safety concerns.

-Council needs to ensure that the requirements of the Australian Standards relating to playgrounds/spaces are being met and that Council is not potentially open to litigation if injuries occur.
+Council is required to ensure compliance with the Australian Standards relating to playgrounds/spaces.

-Community engagement - Inadequate stakeholder management or engagement impacting on brand recognition and community satisfaction in Council decision making by failing to seek community input in any meaningful way re play space satisfaction and development.
+Community engagement: Inadequate stakeholder management or engagement impacting on brand recognition and community satisfaction in Council decision making by failing to seek community input in any meaningful way regarding use of and satisfaction with Council's play spaces.